Saphereye/budget-tracker/README.md

 budget-tracker
 ```

-- To add a new entry (add `-` infront of amount if you received money) run any one of:
+- To add a new entry (add `-` infront of amount to show expenses) run any one of:
 ```bash
 budget-tracker --add
 budget-tracker -a